ShaneWD/ShaneWD/README.md

 * 💻 Python, SQL
 * 🖼 Vector Logos

-## Project Show Off: Password Manager with Python and MySQL
+## Project Showcase: Password Manager with Python and MySQL
 <image src= "https://github.com/ShaneWD/ShaneWD/blob/main/pwd_manager(demo_gif).gif" width = 800>

 * For this project, the user has to create their a master account.